ericsfeed/react-magic/README.md

 ```
 After setting up the file structure, paste in the file contents from this project.

-#### Navigation.js

-This components implements the navigation link structure for this example.

 #### App.js explained

 Replace the contents of App.js with the version from this project.

 This file implements the router and some very simple pages.

 #### magic.js explained